Considerations for Next-Generation Forensic Imaging Equipment

-The latest issue of Forensic Imaging includes a peer-reviewed article co-authored by SmithGroup Forensic Leader Chris Knorr, Natalie L. Adolphi, PhD and Kurt Nolte, MD, of the University of New Mexico, titled, "What do you mean it doesn't fit?
+The latest issue of Forensic Imaging includes a peer-reviewed article co-authored by SmithGroup Forensic Market Leader Chris Knorr, Natalie L. Adolphi, PhD, and Kurt Nolte, MD, of the University of New Mexico, titled, "What do you mean it doesn't fit?
 Facility and Operational Considerations for Next-Generation Forensic Imaging Equipment."

 The authors outline how collaboration between end-users, architects and imaging equipment providers is essential to successfully incorporate the newest imaging technologies in forensic lab facilities.